aptos-labs/aptos-core/aptos-move/move-examples/README.md

 # Additional Resources

+-  [Aptos Learn](https://learn.aptoslabs.com/code-examples/) provides more step-by-step guides on some high-quality examples.
-- We have another repo [move-by-examples](https://github.com/aptos-labs/move-by-examples).
+- We also have another repo [move-by-examples](https://github.com/aptos-labs/move-by-examples).
 It has more newer examples and is actively maintained.
-- [Aptos Learn](https://learn.aptoslabs.com/) provides more step-by-step guides on some high-quality examples.

 # Contributing